 - 5. Assigning reasonable job search activities prior to and after the determination of W-2 eligibility. - 6.
 Determining placement in a W-2 employment position and the need for an Emergency Payment.
 (See 19.1) - 7.
 Working with participants to develop a W-2 EP based on participants' goals and assessment results, including an educational needs assessment, and career assessment.
 Designing a plan to move the participant to unsubsidized employment as quickly as possible and within the time limits of the W-2 program.
 Documenting requirements for assigned W-2 activities and incorporating Learnfare activity requirements as necessary.
 (See Chapter 6) - 8.
 Ensuring that applicants and participants have the necessary supportive services, accommodations, auxiliary aids, and communication assistance required to participate to the fullest extent possible upon program entry. - 9.
 Assessing participants' progress in their assigned activities and determining whether participants are developing the hard and soft skills they need to obtain and retain unsubsidized employment as quickly as possible after application.
 Working with the participants to update the EP as needed based on the assessment progress and number of months of eligibility remaining. - 10.
-Identifying non-compliance, determining good cause, applying payment reductions, and recording participant progress in CARES. - 11.
+Identifying nonparticipation, determining good cause, and recording participation, good cause, and make-up hours in WWP. - 11.
 Interpreting and explaining policies governing eligibility, including explaining the responsibilities and requirements outlined in the PA and securing the applicant's signature on the PA prior to beginning a W-2 Employment Position.
 These policies include, but are not limited to: a) explaining that failure to cooperate during the application phase may result in ineligibility; b) providing information on the Fact Finding Process; c) emphasizing that W-2 is a time-limited program (see 2.10); and d) explaining the W-2 agency's discrimination complaint process (see 1.4.6). - 12.
 Referring applicants who supply questionable information for front-end verification.
 (See 13.2.3) - 13.
 Referring participants suspected of fraudulent activity for fraud investigation.
 (See 13.3.2) - 14.
 When necessary, referring applicants and participants to other community services such as food pantries, domestic abuse services, homeless shelters, literacy councils, child welfare agencies, DVR, and AODA / mental health services.

 - 15. Assuring that final eligibility information for W-2 is transmitted to the child support agency, and assuring that participants cooperate with their child support agency.
 During eligibility reviews, the FEP must also review with the participant his or her child support assignment. - 16.
 Explaining Learnfare, assessing Learnfare status for Dependent Child(ren) in a W-2 Group, and providing or arranging for Learnfare case management.
 Ensuring enrollment and attendance for dependent child(ren) subject to Learnfare requirements.
 (See Chapter 16) - 17.
 Providing follow-up case management services for 12 months to participants who progress from a W-2 employment position to an unsubsidized position to encourage and support job retention and advancement.
 At local agency discretion, the participant may continue to receive the follow-up case management services of the FEP beyond the 12-month follow-up period.
 (See 7.2.3) - 18.
 Maintaining an effective working relationship with the Job Center partners and other agencies that provide workforce development programs. - 19.
 Explaining the W-2 lifetime limit and placement time limit policies.
 (See 2.10) Positioning participants to achieve the best outcomes possible within the time limits of the program by providing early access to barrier remediation and employment supports.
-Stressing time limits as a firm deadline and promoting rapid exit to employment.
 Communicating the importance of full engagement in activities and careful transition planning to promote independence. - 20.
-Ensuring participants with long-term barriers to work that cannot be addressed within the lifetime limit are referred to alternative programming for services that will meet their individual needs.
+Ensuring participants with long-term barriers to work are referred to alternative programming for services that will meet their individual needs.